Ready to catch the Open Banking wave?

 But a wave of change is coming as Open Banking initiatives and regulations mature and enable the creation of the open data economy.
 When the wave arrives, change will be exponential.
-The super app will be here sooner than you think.
+The super-app will be here sooner than you think.

 One early indication is the rapid growth of third-party providers (TPPs) in Europe, which is at the forefront of the Open Banking paradigm.
-There, TPPs have grown from around 100 to more than 450 in under two years, and their focus has expanded from payments and transactional retail banking to encompass the entire financial value chain.
+There, TPPs have grown from around 100 to more than 450 in under two years—and their focus has expanded from payments and transactional retail banking to encompass the entire financial value chain.

 With such high stakes, fintechs, neobanks, bigtechs and other non-traditional players are all preparing to take on banking incumbents for a stake in this new market.
 But despite this flurry of activity, many banks around the world have been slow to respond.
-The belief that a wait-and-see approach is safest may be dangerous.
-Banks that are not yet considering their place in the open data economy risk yielding the market to more agile competitors.
+The belief that a wait-and-see approach is safest may be costly.
+Banks that aren't yet considering their place in the open data economy risk yielding the market to more agile competitors.
 After all, one of the key attributes of the open data economy is a blurring of the lines between industries.

-We anticipate that most banks will eventually master four capabilities to become significant players in the age of the super app.
+We anticipate that most banks will eventually master four capabilities to become significant players in the age of the super-app.